This artist funded his sister's degree and added a floor to his parent's house with Warframe skins

 And the future?
 "More collaborations, more rejected items but I'm certain that I've grown and learned a lot from creating stuff for Warframe.
 Their feedback has been super helpful for steering us into a better direction.
 I'm so grateful to Warframe and to Digital Extremes for the game and for the TennoGen program, it gave me a direction, a path even after the downward spiral that I faced."

-Farjado hopes to eventually get a job in the industry.
-His elder brother also left college to learn the ways of skin-making, and his younger brother is in senior school, which Farjado also pays for.
+Fajardo hopes to eventually get a job in the industry.
+His elder brother also left college to learn the ways of skin-making, and his younger brother is in senior school, which Fajardo also pays for.
 After graduating from college last year, his sister must next take her Medtech Licensure exam, which was postponed due to Covid-19.

 "I just don't want my youngest sibling or any of them to experience what I've experienced with the lack of funds and all the stress that comes with it," he says.
 "So I usually just pay for the whole school year expenses and ask not much of them, just pass and know what they really want to do for their careers in the future."